-It stemmed from multiple conversations with leaders who told me they were craving teams that were more innovative, communicative, (respectfully) outspoken, dynamic and cohesive.
-They were frustrated with team meetings filled with automatic agreement (to their ideas) or, even worse, silence.
+Over the years I've found myself in multiple conversations with leaders who are craving teams that are more innovative, communicative, (respectfully) outspoken, dynamic and cohesive.
+They had become frustrated with team meetings filled with automatic agreement (to their ideas) or, even worse, silence.

-They told me they wanted robust conversation, constructive feedback, new ideas and collaboration.
+They tell me they crave robust conversation, constructive feedback, new ideas and collaboration.
 And would someone please disagree with them, or suggest a better way, just once?

-Because I don’t work with executive leaders only.
+I don’t work with executive leaders only.
 I also work with employees.
-The very people, these leaders speak of.
+The very people these leaders speak of.
 I’m immersed in regular conversations with them also.

-Some tell me they do not speak up in meetings.
+When someone I'm working with confides they do not speak up in meetings, and I ask them why, these are the most common reasons.
 They are not comfortable putting forth their ideas, sharing concerns or fears, offering feedback, admitting they don’t understand something or admitting they made a mistake.
 They fear saying the 'wrong thing'.
-They are fearful of failure, which prevents risk taking.
+They are fearful of the perceived, or very real consequence of failure, which prevents risk taking.

-If you will allow me the indulgence, I’d like to take you back to the mid 80’s when I was in my first part time job.
-It was with a large-ish newsagency and there were two service desks.
-One at either end of the agency.
+If you will allow me the indulgence, I’d like to take you back to my first part time job.
+It was with a large-ish newsagent which had two service counters, one at either end of the building.
 I was 15.
 I was new.
-I’d never had a job before.
-So I adopted an age-old learning technique, I watched and copied the older staff’s behaviour.
-One evening I was at the front counter alone, when the internal phone rang.
-I answered it the way I’d seen one of my more experienced colleague's answer it “yeah?”.
+I’d never had a job before, so I adopted an age-old learning technique - watching and copying the older staffs' behaviour.
+One evening I was at the front counter alone, when an internal call came through from the back counter.
+I answered the phone the way I’d seen one of my more experienced colleague's answer it, “Yeah?”
 (I actually cringe at that now, but at the time I thought it was the way to do it.)

-I can’t remember who was on the other end of the line, but I do remember the reprimand I received for answering the phone that way.
+My boss was on other end of the line and I was very seriously reprimanded for answering the phone that way.
 Not only did I never do it again, I also become quiet and withdrawn.
-Terrified of getting in trouble again.
+Terrified of being scolded again.